1 Peter 3:13-22

 Righteous suffering is not defeat; it participates in Christ’s victory.

-1 Peter 3:13-22 (WEB)
+1 Peter 3:13-22 (BSB)

-17 For it is better, if it is God’s will, that you suffer for doing well than for doing evil.
+17 For it is better, if it is God’s will, to suffer for doing good than for doing evil.

-19 in whom he also went and preached to the spirits in prison,
+19 in whom He also went and preached to the spirits in prison

 Righteous suffering is not defeat; it participates in Christ’s victory.